How Accidental Fraud Can Come Back to Bite You Later

 Several factors can lead to cardholders engaging in accidental fraud.
 Lack of attentiveness, ignorance of rules, or even mistakenly using the wrong credit card are all common triggers.
 Essentially, you can commit fraud without even realizing you’ve done it.

-But what is accidental fraud exactly?
+But what is “accidental fraud,” exactly?
 How can cardholders avoid making a mistake that will cost them later on?
-Today, we're going to focus on accidental credit card fraud, how merchants need to know about it, and what cardholders can do to keep their reputation safe.
+Today, I want to explore the phenomenon of accidental credit card fraud, how merchants need to know about it, and what cardholders can do to keep their reputation safe.

 Recommended reading